dy/piezo/docs/r&d.md

 + f64 stores more ints than i32 (up to i52)
 - no compatibility with bytebeat
 - no meaningful shift/binary operations
+  ? can we perform binary ops in terms of int parts of floats?
+    ~+ i32 can be result of operation, eg. `a|b`
+      * then we can track it similar to `static` property
+      * eg. `(a|b)^c` doesn't convert back-forth between f64-i32 and only does binaries
+    + we anyways track number of args from operation, so we can track their types or have flag detector in getDesc
++ less cognitive load for users:
+  + less to learn from readme
+  + less care about types
++ solves problem of variable reassignment, eg. `x=1;x=1.0`: we have only one type and don't wreck our brain.
++ we reserve i32 for internal tasks only
++ makes easy to store variables in memory
+-> ok, so variables are always f64, but calc results can be any, so we only extend i32 to f64 in assignment or fn return

+## [x] How to pass int to a function? -> we force ints into floats every so often

+1. Detect i32 from default value `x(i=1)=(...)`
+  - default value can be calculable, not primitive, eg. `x(a,b=a)=(...)`
+  - floats downgrade to ints in external calls `x(5.4)`
+  - we need to track fn signatures to perform calls
+2. Enforce float args, `x(i)=(...)`
+  + f64 covers i32 range anyways, so even binary patterns can be preserved
+  - some tax of converting i32 to float, that's it

 ## [x] Use f32 instead of f64 -> keep f64